ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 Second approach allows you to iterate 3-element and 5-element constructions with less code, and suitable when you need to iterate all results.

+!!! note
-> Note: Use next methods if you need to iterate all results.
+    Use next methods if you need to iterate all results.
 Because it more clearly.

 ### **ForEachIter3**